English and Communication Studies Department

 - The Roanoke Review, the college's annual national journal for poetry and short stories

-Roanoke's English faculty are dedicated teachers who encourage and welcome close student interaction.
+Roanoke's English and Communication Studies faculty are dedicated teachers who encourage and welcome close student interaction.
 Most are practitioners in their fields.
-As literary and communication scholars and professionals, and as creative writers, the English faculty models excellent critical ability and writing mastery.
+As literary and communication scholars and professionals, and as creative writers, the English and Communication Studies faculty models excellent critical ability and writing mastery.
 Professors work closely with individual students to help them achieve the learning and skills they will need in the careers they choose.
 Department includes three winners of a Fulbright grant and a Fulbright Ambassador.
 A complete list of the faculty and professors can be found here.

 Hear From Visiting Writers and Scholars

-The English department hosts many visiting writers and scholars every year.
+The English and Communication Studies Department hosts many visiting writers and scholars every year.
 Recent guests include DJ, Ralph, and Emily Savarese, authors of the book Reasonable People, poet Bob Hicok, former U.S. Poet Laureat Ted Kooser and writer Tim O'Brien.
 A complete list of recent visiting writers can be found here.

 Literary studies majors present at national conference